Redennison/CampusCollab/README.md

-# 🧠 MatchaGoose
+# 🧠 CampusCollab

 **A smarter way to meet builders on campus.**
-MatchaGoose is a full-stack web application that helps university students connect with like-minded peers based on shared skills, interests, and project goals.
+CampusCollab is a full-stack web application that helps university students connect with like-minded peers based on shared skills, interests, and project goals.
 Whether you're looking for a hackathon partner, startup co-founder, or just someone to collaborate with, MatchaGoose helps you discover and connect with the right people.

 ---